-The following 8 steps will get you from ideas to reality.
+The following eight steps will take your event from an idea to a reality.
 This guide is intended for event organizers who like having a to-do list so that they know everything is covered.
 Seasoned event organizers or those who feel comfortable with a more relaxed approach may want to simply skim this information.

 Example #1: Walking School Buses on Walk to School Day

 Publicize the locations of Walking School Bus stops throughout the neighborhood, and designate Walk Leaders to lead each group starting at a designated time.
 Once the groups arrive at school, they are greeted by the principal and teachers who give out toast, jam, and coffee.
 The principal gives a short speech to the students and parents in an outdoor assembly to explain the environmental benefits of biking and walking, rather than driving to school.

 Example #2: Remote Starting Point